tednaleid/ganda/README.md

     ganda my_file_of_urls.txt

-If you give `ganda` a `-o <directory name>` parameter, it will save the body of each in a subdirectory.
+If you give `ganda` a `-o <directory name>` parameter, it will save the body of each in a separate file inside `<directory name>`.
+If you want a single file, just pipe stdout the normal way `... | ganda > result.txt`.

-`ganda` is designed to be able to save the results of hundreds of thousands of requests within a few minutes.

 # Installing

+You currently have 3 options:

+1. on MacOS you can install with [homebrew](https://brew.sh/)

+    brew tap tednaleid/homebrew-ganda
+    brew install ganda

+2. download the appropriate binary from the [releases page](https://github.com/tednaleid/ganda/releases) and put it in your path

-Compile with golang, use either
+3. Compile from source with golang:

     go get -u github.com/tednaleid/ganda

-to install in your `$GOPATH/bin` (which you want in your `$PATH`).
-Otherwise you can clone the repo and
+to install in your `$GOPATH/bin` (which you want in your `$PATH`)

-    go test && go build

-to create the `ganda` binary and then copy it somewhere into your path.

 # Usage